 Activities and sightseeing in Skiathos

-Skiathos is an island with rich tradition.
+Skiathos is an island with a rich tradition.
 There are many notable attractions such as Byzantine monuments and Medieval remnants.
-By exploring the island on foot or by car, you can discover many beautiful chapels, old monasteries and interesting castles.
+By exploring the island on foot or by car, you can discover many beautiful chapels, old monasteries, and interesting castles.
 Here are the top sights to visit in Skiathos: